njanne19/JanneSimonGame/README.md

 # JanneSimonGame
-Simon Like Game, in the process of completing the FreeCodeCamp challenges
+A game based on the popular game simon, in the process of completing the FreeCodeCamp challenges